WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 Our partners are helping us create and produce Dare To Be Vulnerable Courageous Conversation stories.

-Our partners are creating a greater awareness about the impact that stigma has on our
+Our partners are creating a greater awareness about the impact that stigma has on our community, our institutions, and ourselves.

 Our partners are passionate about changing the conversation surrounding mental health.
 By busting the stigma we save lives.